Some halting problems for abelian sandpiles are undecidable in dimension three

-\angry Proof.
-We just carry out the sandpile process and write down the list of vertices that we topple at.
-We never topple at a stable vertex, and if a vertex is unstable we will eventually check it again and topple it, so the result is a legal complete toppling sequence.
+In both cases, we never topple a stable vertex, and if a vertex is ever unstable, we will eventually check it again and topple it, so the result is legal and complete. \end{proof}